+This screen capture shows what

+😕 COM23:38400baud - Tera Term VT

-This screen capture shows what the running program will look like.
+the running program will look

+File Edit Setup Control Window Help

+RUN

+like.

+Enter the date as dd mmm yyyy

+First date?
+20 January 1980

+Second date?
+1 March 2016

+The main feature of the program

+is the defined function

+Difference is 13190 days

+GetDays() which takes a

+Enter the date as dd mmm yyyy

+First date?
+1 MAR 2016

+Second date?
+31_OCT 2018

-The main feature of the program is the defined function GetDays () which takes a string entered at the console, splits it into its day, month and year components then calculates the number of days since 1st January 1900.
+string entered at the console,

+splits it into its day, month and

+Difference is 974 days

+year components then calculates

+Enter the date as dd mmm yyyy

+the number of days since 1st

+First date?

+January 1900.

+'''